jonathanolson/slither/notes/patterns.md

   - OMG, allow my "rule.html" bit to import... just ANY input pattern (board + features)!
   -
   -
+  - I've made a rats nest basing things on SolutionSet.
+Just create a `Solution` type(!) for ease of use
+  -
+  - DIRECT from PatternBoardSolver => SolutionFormalContext, with IMPROVED solution objects!
+  -
   - FOR HIGHLANDER:
     - Calculate the list of solutions for EVERY binary combination of "is it red exit edge" states.
       - Store in array where array[ index: binary-exit-edges ] = [ list of solutions ]